 To get your dog learning to swim easily, it is recommended that they wear a life vest at first.
 This will aid their ability to float in the water and allow them to have fun whilst they are taught the technique of swimming.
 Expect to see them develop the doggy paddle soon after they are deep enough that their paws can leave the bottom of the water.

 Be Prepared to Get Wet!

 Dogs are very sociable creatures and they are pack animals by instinct.
 If your puppy is nervous or uncertain about the water, then get in there with them.
 They will see you and the rest of the pack having fun and know that it is safe for them to follow you in.
 This should be a fun activity for you to do with your dog and can help the two of you to bond.
-Your children can join in too, if you have any.
-Often, I see dogs (especially lab puppies!) who think of themselves as just another member of the family and they will be encourage that their peers are diving straight in!
+Your children can join in too if you have any.
+Often, I see dogs (especially lab puppies!) who think of themselves as just another member of the family and they will be encouraged that their peers are diving straight in!

 How to Introduce Your Dog to Water

 The best way to get your dog involved in the water is to take them to a source of water such as a pool, lake, or even the shallow part of the sea or ocean as part of their regular walk.
 Try and keep things as familiar as possible if you have to travel a significant distance to get to some water.

 Start slowly and let your dog investigate the new terrain first.
 Let them paddle and get their paws wet.
 As mentioned above, if your dog is reluctant then you should get in with them and give them lots of praise and encouragement.
 Your dog looks to you fo cues and to know that everything is all right when experiencing something new for the first time.